 Try the fit.
 Repeat the process until the joint is perfect.

-NOTE: It is important to set a stopper and not cut directly against the table saw fence.
+NOTE: If you are using the table saw fence as a stopper it is important to add an “additional” stopper to the fence and not cut directly against the table saw fence (see picture).
 The workpiece could get caught between the blade and the fence which could result in table saw binding.

 Step 4: Assemble the Castle Joint

 Assemble all the pieces of the castle joint.
 To get rid of the imperfections in the joint, you can make a paste from sawdust and apply it to the joint cracks.
-Then, sand the joint with a sander.
+Then, sand the joint with a sander and you will end up with a beautiful joint with no imperfections.

 The picture below shows a finished castle joint made on a table saw.
 Although the joint looks quite complex, it is a relatively simple joint to create.